ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

-At UltraSeedbox, we ask and store the minimum amount of information from you that is necessary to maintain our records and provide the services that you’d expect from us.
-The UltraSeedbox team is also well-trained to handle your data with the utmost privacy and security in mind and are required to observe strict rules, which includes using strong credentials and multi-factor authentication.
+At Ultraseedbox, we ask and store the minimum amount of information from you that is necessary to maintain our records and provide the services that you’d expect from us.
+The Ultraseedbox team is also well-trained to handle your data with the utmost privacy and security in mind and are required to observe strict rules, which includes using strong credentials and multi-factor authentication.
-Also, all of the payment processing is entirely handled by our payment processors, and none of your financial information is stored to UltraSeedbox, aside from the user’s payment and their respective transaction IDs.
+Also, all of the payment processing is entirely handled by our payment processors, and none of your financial information is stored to Ultraseedbox, aside from the user’s payment and their respective transaction IDs.

 ### Email
 * **Uses**
-  * Serve as your login on your UltraSeedbox Client Area and UltraSeedbox Control Panel.
+  * Serve as your login on your Ultraseedbox Client Area and Ultraseedbox Control Panel.
-  * Point of contact for UltraSeedbox service announcements
+  * Point of contact for Ultraseedbox service announcements
-  * Point of contact for UltraSeedbox Ticket System inquiries
+  * Point of contact for Ultraseedbox Ticket System inquiries
 * **Collection**
   * The user provides this during signup.
 * **Storage**